vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/1_arthAnushAsana-vibhAgaH/09_upAyavibhAgAdhikAraH.md

 BHAKTI IS DIFFERENT FROM PRAPATTI:

-That the two are different from each other is evident from the adhikarana or section.
+That the two are different from each other is evident from the adhikaraṇa or section.
 "The Brahma Vidyās are different as their *[^48] names and the like are different ".
 Brahma sūtras (III-3.56).
 That there is option (to choose any of them) is also evident from the section : " There is option (to adopt any of them ) because the result or (final) fruit is the same".
 Brahnia sītras (III - 3.
 57).

 [^48]: Bhakti leads through yoga to para-bhakti which leads to para-Jñāna, which, in its turn, leads to parama-bhakti.